alexch/ruby_notes/ruby-objects/objects.md

     @@@ ruby
     cookie = Object.new

-    def cookie.talk
+    def cookie.bake
-      puts "I'm a cookie"
-    end
+      puts "the oven is nice and warm" end

-* talk is a *method*
+* bake is a *method*
   * aka function, procedure, subroutine
 * `def cookie.` ("def cookie dot") means "define a method *on* cookie"